 Other symptoms can include:

 The goal is to restore normal acid level and electrolyte balance in the body.
-This will help correct bone disorders and reduce the risk of osteomalacia and osteopenia in adults.
+This will help correct bone disorders and reduce the risk for osteomalacia and osteopenia in adults.

 Some adults may need no treatment.
 All children need alkaline medicine such as potassium citrate and sodium bicarbonate.
 This is medicine that helps correct the acidic condition of the body.
 The medicine helps prevent bone disease caused by too much acid, such as rickets, and to allow normal growth.